Brewery Mills

 Brewery & distillery grain mills are roller mills, usually with 2-4 rollers.
 Using roller mills (as opposed to hammer mills) preserves grain husks, minimizes dust, and bypasses the maintenance of screens.

-Mill choice comes down to 3 factors: Roller size, roller quantity, and overall quality.
+Mill choice comes down to roller size, roller quantity, and quality.
+Quality is determined by reliability, dust egress, and general heft, which translates to grind consistency.

 Roller Size

 Regardless of roller quantity, initial surface area determines throughput.
-As you can see from the table below, this is determined more by length than width.
-Width determines longevity and consistency more-so than throughput.
+As you can see from the table below, this is determined by length.
+Width contributes to longevity and consistency.

 More rollers means more consistency and control.
 With a second pair of rollers the first pair can be backed off, bringing the grains down to a consistent size and reducing jarring on the second pair.
 This lets you keep more husks in-tact and reduce the presence of fines.